12 Best Places to Sell Coins Online

 When you send in coins, there is no minimum consignment amount.
 You’ll have to pay 5% for coins and banknotes that sell for under $1,000.
 You won’t have to pay any fee if the coins or banknotes sell for over $1,000.

-8. Heritage Auctions
+9. Heritage Auctions

+Heritage Auctions is a specialty auction house.
+With decades of experience selling coins, you’ll likely find success with this option.
 Through Heritage Auctions, you can sell your coins online outright or go the consignment route.
 If you sell outright, you will send pictures, and they will determine a price.

 When your coins sell, you’ll pay a 10% fee to Heritage Auctions.
 Unfortunately, you won’t receive your settlement check until 45 days after the auction closes.

-9. Modern Coin Mart
+10. Modern Coin Mart

-Modern Coin Mart is a business set up like an online pawnshop.
+Modern Coin Mart is a business set up like an online pawn shop.
 The process starts when you send in your coins.
 After assessing the value, Modern Coin Mart will send out your payment.

+Once Modern Coin Mart owns your coins, the business will resell the items at a profit.
 You won’t have a chance to negotiate the value of your coin collection until after Modern Coin Mart has your coins in hand.

 As a result, it might be risky to put your trust in the fact that Modern Coin Mart has your best interests at heart.
 After all, the website has to worry about its profits.

-10. Stacks & Bowers
+11. Stacks & Bowers

 stacks and bowers - sell coins directly

 The large, built-in number of buyers bodes well for sellers.
-Regardless of the item, you can sell directly to Stacks & Bowers or consign the item for auction.
+Regardless of the item, you can sell it directly to Stacks & Bowers or consign it for auction.
+If you sell directly, the process starts with a phone call or email.
+The company may send an appraiser to your home, depending on the situation.

 The auction house is known for world record prices.
 That said, you’ll still have to part with your coins before you receive the payment.
+If the coin sells, you will receive your funds 45 days after the auction closes.

 Here are some of the most common questions when selling coins online.